flbdx/maskuni/README.md

 6
 ```

-Masken will fully expand the user defined charsets (replace any `?X` by the corresponding charset) and uniquify the charsets.
+Masken will fully expand the user defined charsets (replace any `?X` by the corresponding charset) and uniquify them.

 ### Single masks